-We all know IB isn’t easy; scoring that perfect 7 takes enormous work, but it’s not impossible.
-Did you recently receive your mock results and were not pleased about them?
-We’ve rounded some key tips from our IB toppers on how you can boost your IB scores.
+We all know studying the International Baccalaureate (IB) isn’t easy; scoring that perfect 7 takes enormous work, but it’s not impossible.
+Did you recently receive your mock results and were not pleased with them?
+We’ve rounded some key tips from our IB toppers on how you can improve your IB scores.

 1. Avoid distraction

 Most of us are used to listening to songs while studying or doing homework, some even prefer to relax and watch TV while revising.
 It often happens that unknowingly we reach out to our phones during study time and start texting friends on WhatsApp, or scroll through reels on Instagram.
 We all enjoy activities that can brighten up uninteresting work.
 However, the problem is that it takes up all your attention leading you to complete distraction.
 Studying while being distracted will definitely not help you score better.
 In order to increase your concentration, try mild soft instrumental music in the background.